ianperez/magma/README.md

-# ModSentinel
+# MAGMA
-## A Robust Open-Source and Cross-Platform Package Manager for Game Mods
+## MAGMA is an Advanced Game Mod Automator

-ModSentinel is a free and open-source package manager designed for ease and stability.
-It allows you to effortlessly install and manage mods for your favorite Bethesda games (Elder Scrolls, Fallout series) with planned expansion to other titles in the future.
+MAGMA is a free and open-source package manager designed for ease and stability.
+It allows you to effortlessly install and manage mods for your favorite games (Elder Scrolls, Fallout series) with planned expansion to other titles in the future.

 ## Key Features